SuperDARN/rst/README.md

    The given example is where Ubuntu 12.04 placed the netcdf.h file using the apt-get package manager.

-   In order to load the environment, you'll need to close your current terminal and open a new terminal.
+   In order to load the environment variables you just setup, you'll need to close your current terminal and open a new terminal.

 2. With CDF library, you will need to copy a few choice files into certain places.
 Namely: